 In order to see whether the Spirit Airlines credit card is worthwhile, it’s important to see it against the backdrop of other credit cards.
 Below we profile the performance of the Spirit Airlines credit card against leading competitors.

-The Citi® Double Cash Card is one of the best cash back credit cards available.
-It gives user 1% cash back at the time of purchase, and another 1% when that purchase is paid off.
-The Citi® Double Cash Card is, in the long run, the greater value.
+The Citi® Double Cash Card – 18 month BT offer is one of the best cash back credit cards available.
+It lets users Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+The Citi® Double Cash Card – 18 month BT offer is, in the long run, the greater value.
 Even with the 5,000 anniversary bonus, the Spirit Airlines credit card will not be nearly as rewarding as the Citi card.

 Spirit Airlines World MasterCard® Credit Card vs Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card is a great general travel rewards credit card.
-Like the Spirit Airlines World MasterCard® Credit Card, the Capital One® Venture® Rewards Credit Card earns 2 miles for every $1 you charge to it.
+Like the Spirit Airlines World MasterCard® Credit Card, the Capital One® Venture® Rewards Credit Card earns 2 Miles per dollar on every purchase, every day.
 These miles, however, are far more valuable and flexible than those earned on through the Spirit card.
 If used towards travel statement credit, the Capital One® Venture® Rewards Credit Card are worth $0.01.
 For all of this, the Venture has a higher annual fee.
 However, as long as you spend at least $2,730 annually, the difference in annual fees is more than made up for with the greater rewards.

 In order to better assist readers in choosing between credit cards, we have constructed a tool that customizes estimated rewards rates for any given card.
 All these results can be tailored to different spending budgets – simply click the pencil icon, and input your estimated monthly spending.